 Watercolor painting in Vermont and beyond is my passion and I satisfy that passion painting nearly everyday.
 Enjoy these works from the “Vermont” page.
 My newest pieces I’ve placed on “New Paintings.”
-And finally you can see the results of a couple of trips to France and Ireland on the “France and Beyond” page.
+I’ve included several winter scenes as the snow has been falling almost daily here.
+The variations in light and shadow are so lovely no matter what time of day.
+This time of year I take lots of digital pictures from which to paint.
+I’ll get back to plein-air when the weather warms up.

 It’s all about the process, not the results.
 For me, it’s about staying in the moment and I try to do that with every painting.I enjoy learning about color, placement, balance and all the rest while celebrating the happy accidents.
 This process is what gets me up in the morning and keeps the creative juices flowing all day long.